Fellowship of Isis

 "This new activation of what was always present but not much used should be an immense encouragement to students of Iseums and Lyceums."

-Olivia later wrote in Isis of Fellowship:
+Olivia later wrote in the book Isis of Fellowship:

 "The Spiral of the Adepti of the Fellowship really created itself, responding to the needs of psychics, dreamers, and idealists.
 I love making audio-cassettes, joining with friends from many countries as we described magical journeys to the stars.
 As well as taped journeys, we also used the actual ground and wilderness, river and trees surrounding the castle.
 These rituals and processions were often filmed for television and videos, and photographed for magazines and newspapers.
 To me such viewers and readers were part of our ceremony from the future!
 If they enjoyed what we were doing, they were participants.
 We gave public Initiation ceremonies, which also formed part of our official Iseum courses."